What is the MA Statewide Database program?

 Answer

-The statewide databases provide all who live, work and learn in Massachusetts with access to a wide array of resources at an incredible savings.
-Funding for the program comes from the Massachusetts Library System (MLS), the Massachusetts Board of Library Commissioners (MBLC) and federal LSTA funding administered by MBLC.
-Currently, the program includes magazines, newspapers, scholarly journals and books from providers Capstone, Encyclopedia Britannica, Gale, ProQuest and Transparent Language.
-MLS and MBLC share costs for the program - over $2 million - and provide support to more than 1,500 MLS member libraries statewide.
+The statewide databases includes magazines, newspapers, journals, and more from providers Capstone, Encyclopedia Britannica, and Gale.
+MLS and MBLC share costs for the program and provide support to more than 1,500 MLS member libraries statewide.
 These services are also made available on the consumer portal, https://libraries.state.ma.us/.